Open to work

 No way.

 LLMs use approximate language to approximate intelligence.
 In the best case, that gets you 80% of the way there.
 The last 20% is the difference between people converting or leaving.
 Between sounding like you or like everyone else.
-Between correctness, consistency, and completeness… or chaos.
+Between correctness, consistency, and completeness or… utter chaos.

 I do use AI for some things.
 Like as a research tool.
 To iterate microcopy.
-To challenge assumptions.
-To help scale human-generated, human-tested content design systems across organizations.
-I even used it to build this website without the help of any other humans.
-(I used my preferred tool, and continuously challenged and tested my decisions using two others.)
+To challenge my own assumptions.
+Or to help scale human-generated, human-tested content design systems across organizations.
+I even used it to build this website, albeit with tremendous hand-holding.

-But for the serious work, it's best to go with someone you can trust.
+But for the mission-critical work, it's best to go with someone you can trust.

-Someone who can navigate ambiguity and uncertainty.
-Who can admit when they don't know the perfect answer, and dig deep to find it.
-Who owns up to their mistakes and is hurt by them — because how else does accountability manifest?
+Someone who can keep AI in check, with structured guardrails.
+Who can navigate ambiguity.
+Admit when they don't know an answer, and dig deep to find it.
+Who owns up to their mistakes — because how else does accountability manifest?

 Someone who can give you 100%.

-Every week I share something that made me think, laugh, or see the world differently.
+Every now and then I share a clip that made me think, laugh, or see something in a new light.

 Why I love it